xzhangfordham/CISTutorials/transferFilesMobaXtermWindows.md

 ### Step 1:
 Make sure you are connected to the internet, then launch the MobaXterm application and log on to the remote machine.
 If you are unsure about anything mentioned in this step, please reference the previous tutorials, [How to: Install MobaXterm](installMobaXtermWindows.md) and/or [How to: Remote Login using MobaXterm](remoteLoginMobaXtermWindows.md)

-The following screenshot shows my username “cking74” currently logged on to the storm servers.
+The following screenshot shows the username “cking74” currently logged on to the storm servers.
 You should see something similar before continuing on to the next step.

 <img src="/docs/assets/CISWork17.png" alt="Logged in screen" width="600">